TristanTheBeep/KeepAwake/README.md

 + CategoryInfo : SecurityError		: (:) [], PSSecurityException
 + FullyQualifiedErrorId 	: UnauthorizedAccess"
 ````
-(This is because some systems may go a step further and block script execution entirely due to the execution policy.
+(This is because some systems may go a step further and block script execution entirely via execution policy.
 Most cases you should hopefully be able to get around it via the below instructions)

 - First open powershell and run the below command:
 "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass"